Significant-Gravitas/AutoGPT/docs/content/server/advanced_setup.md

 ## Database selection

-### SQLite

-By default, the server uses SQLite as the database.
-SQLite is a file-based database that is easy to set up and use.
-However, it is not recommended for production usecases where auth is required because that subsystem requires Postgres.

 ### PostgreSQL

-For production use, it is recommended to use PostgreSQL as the database.
+We use a Supabase PostgreSQL as the database.
 You will swap the commands you use to generate and run prisma to the following

 ```bash
 poetry run prisma generate --schema postgres/schema.prisma